 We rely on a combination of patent, copyright, trademark and trade secret laws and license agreements to establish and protect our proprietary rights.
 As of February 1, 2009 our patent portfolio included 280 current U.S. patents, 508 current foreign patents, including counterparts to U.S. filings, 75 pending U.S. patent applications, 19 pending filings under the Patent Cooperation Treaty not yet nationalized and 543 pending foreign patent applications.
 While we believe that patents may be important for aspects of our business, we believe that our success also depends more upon close customer contact, innovation, technological expertise, responsiveness and worldwide distribution.
 Additionally, while our patented technology may delay or deter a competitor in offering a competing product, we do not believe that our patent portfolio functions as a barrier to entry for any of our competitors.
 In addition, while we license and will continue to license technology used in the manufacture and distribution of products from third parties, except as described below, these licenses are not currently related to any of our core product technology.
 In connection with the separation of Mykrolis from Millipore Corporation, Mykrolis was granted licenses to certain Millipore technology.
 Our use of Millipore's technology is governed by the agreements governing the separation of Mykrolis from Millipore, which prohibit our use of Millipore's technology in fields of use outside the microelectronics industry.
-In general, where technology is used both by Millipore in the manufacture of its products and by us in the manufacture of our products, Millipore retained ownership of the technology and granted us a license to use the technology, limited to fields of use in the microelectronics industry.
+In general, where technology and granted us a license to use the technology, limited to fields of use in the microelectronics industry.
 These restrictions could limit our ability to expand our business into markets outside the microelectronics industry, which could limit our growth.